-Before Horizon, Amit worked as a Senior Policy Analyst for Breakaway Policy Strategies, advising clients regarding ACA implementation, the impacts of health plan benefit designs on market access, and payment and delivery system reforms in Medicare and Medicaid.
-Amit provided tailored health care trend research and analysis for a broad range of industry stakeholders, including payers, life sciences companies, foundations, trade associations, and advocacy organizations.
-Prior to joining Breakaway, he started his career as a Project Assistant for the Bipartisan Policy Center.
+Prior to his time with Horizon, Amit worked as a senior policy analyst for Breakaway Policy Strategies, advising clients regarding Affordable Care Act implementation, the impacts of health plan benefit designs on market access, and payment and delivery system reforms in Medicare and Medicaid.
+Prior to joining Breakaway, he started his career as a project assistant for the Bipartisan Policy Center.

 Amit graduated from the University of North Carolina at Chapel Hill with a Bachelor of Arts in both Political Science and Philosophy and a Minor in Public Policy.